-The master’s program is named Kinesiology to emphasize a lifespan perspective of the study of human movement.
-The core of courses in Kinesiology is flexible in order to accommodate a variety of interests and needs.
+The master’s program is named Kinesiology to emphasize a broad base study of human movement.
+The core of courses in Kinesiology is flexible in order to accommodate a variety of student's interests and needs.
 Students may also take advantage of the program’s flexibility to create a more eclectic program that samples systematically from the rich variety of courses available for graduate study.
-All students in Kinesiology complete either a project or a thesis.
+All students in Kinesiology complete either a project, thesis, or comprehensive exam.
 The courses in the program are planned on a two year rotation for two years of study; however, it is possible to graduate within three semesters of study.
-Based graduate faculty’s research expertice, areas of study include:
+Based graduate faculty’s research expertise, areas of study include:

 This specialization is planned for two years of study.
-The minimum credit hours for graduation vary between Plan I and Plan II.
-For Plan I - Thesis Research option is 32 hours.
-For Plan II - Master’s Project the minimum is 33 credit hours.
+The minimum credit hours for graduation vary between Plans.

 Specialization Credit Requirements

-An emphasis in a particular cognate (e.g., physical education, exercise science, motor performance, or sport psychology) is developed with your academic advisor.
-You will work closely with your advisor in selecting courses and deciding whether to complete a thesis or master's project.
+An emphasis in a particular cognate (e.g., biomechanics, exercise science, physical education, physiology, or sport psychology) is developed with your academic advisor.
+You will work closely with your advisor in selecting courses and deciding whether to complete a thesis, master's project, or comprehensive exam.

 Fall 2022 Kinesiology Checksheet